 When we think about water safety, we often think of the obvious risks like strong currents or the inability to swim.
 However, there’s a lesser-known but extremely dangerous threat lurking near marinas, docks, and boatyards—Electric Shock Drowning (ESD).
 This silent killer is responsible for numerous fatalities each year, often taking the lives of unsuspecting swimmers in freshwater environments.

-What is Electric Shock Drowning?
+What Is Electric Shock Drowning?

 Electric Shock Drowning occurs when a person swimming in freshwater is electrocuted due to stray electrical currents leaking from nearby boats, docks, or marinas.
 While saltwater conducts electricity more efficiently, causing the current to dissipate quickly, freshwater’s high resistance allows electrical currents to pass more readily through a swimmer’s body than through the water.
 Even relatively small amounts of electrical current can paralyze a swimmer’s muscles, rendering them unable to move or call for help, which often results in drowning.